 Breadth, centrality, with blitheness and repose, are the marks of Hellenic culture.
-Is that culture a lost art?
-The local, accidental colouring of its own age has passed from it; the greatness that is dead looks greater when every link with what is slight and vulgar has been severed; we can only see it at all in the reflected, refined light which a high education creates for us.
+Is such culture a lost art?
+The local, accidental colouring of its own age has passed from it; and the greatness that is dead looks greater when every link with what is slight and vulgar has been severed.
+We can only see it at all in the reflected, refined light which a great education creates for us.
 Can we bring down that ideal into the gaudy, perplexed light of modern life?

-Certainly, for us of the modern world, with its conflicting claims, its entangled interests, distracted by so many sorrows, so many preoccupations, so bewildering an experience, the problem of unity with ourselves, in blitheness and repose, is far harder than it was for the Greek within the simple terms of antique life.
+Certainly, for us of the modern world, with its conflicting claims, its entangled interests, distracted by so many sorrows, with many preoccupations, so bewildering an experience, the problem of unity with ourselves, in blitheness and repose, is far harder than it was for the Greek within the simple terms of antique life.
 Yet, not less than ever, the intellect demands completeness, centrality.
-It is this which Winckelmann imprints on the imagination of Goethe, at the beginning of his culture, in its original and simplest form, as in a fragment of Greek art itself, stranded on that littered, indeterminate shore of Germany in the eighteenth century.
-In Winckelmann, this type comes to him, not as in a book or a theory, but importunately, in a passionate life or personality.
-For Goethe, possessing all modern interests, ready to be lost in the perplexed currents of modern thought, he defines, in clearest outline, the problem of culture--balance, unity with oneself, consummate Greek modelling.
+It is this which Winckelmann imprints on the imagination of [228] Goethe, at the beginning of life, in its original and simplest form, as in a fragment of Greek art itself, stranded on that littered, indeterminate shore of Germany in the eighteenth century.
+In Winckelmann, this type comes to him, not as in a book or a theory, but more importunately, because in a passionate life, in a personality.
+For Goethe, possessing all modern interests, ready to be lost in the perplexed currents of modern thought, he defines, in clearest outline, the eternal problem of culture--balance, unity with one's self, consummate Greek modelling.